-Best Time to Visit
+Best Time of Year to Visit Marrakech

 The best time to visit Morocco will depend on the areas of the country that you plan on visiting.
-If you are keen to visit the Sahara Desert, you’ll find the summer months of June to August to be sweltering.
+To visit the Sahara Desert, you’ll find the summer months of June to August to be sweltering.
 But the coastal town of Essaouira will be incredibly pleasant during those months.

 You’ll find the most pleasant temperatures throughout the varying regions in the spring (mid-March to May) and in the Fall (September to October).
-If you plan to visit Marrakech in the summer months you’ll likely be uncomfortably hot when venturing outside so plan accordingly.
+If your Morocco itinerary includes visiting Marrakech in the summer months, you’ll likely be uncomfortably hot when venturing outside so plan accordingly.

-What to pack for Marrakech
+What to Pack for a Trip to Marrakech

-Getting There and Around
+Getting To and Around Marrakech